MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/tag-security-privacy-clipboard-unsanitized-read.md

 ### 3.5.
 Legitimate Misuse

 We don't think there is any risk of legitimate misuse of this API.
+Browser parses the HTML string provided by the web author and creates a well-formed HTML document before it writes to the system clipboard.
+The target apps that reads this data will not be at risk of parsing malformed HTML.